-At initial power-up, this display will appear, and the system will show 4 sets of numbers in succession as follows (M100, \200, V6 and 240V).
+At initial power-up, this display will appear, and the system will show 4 sets of numbers in succession as follows (M100, 200, V6 and 240V).
 These numbers represent the current software revision, and the system input voltage.
-After the initial software indicators are shown, the display will flash "LINK".
-This refers to "linking" the TP600 control panel with the system and is done by pressing any key on the control.
-After this is done the display will show "RUN PMPS PURG AIR".
+After the initial software indicators are shown, the display will show "RUN PMPS PURG AIR".
 This display is indicating that the system is in PUMP PRIMING MODE.
 This mode will last for 4 minutes before automatically exiting and entering the normal operation mode.
 You can also manually exit PUMP PRIMING MODE by pressing any TEMP button.